Our Mission Statement

-Back to our corner of the world, the very first retail building built at this location was started in June of 1962.
-The building would have been built the prior year, right after Howard Atkins purchased the land from Mr. Critchett, but when the 196l crop of apples froze, he delayed the construction for another year.
+The very first retail building built at this location was started in June of 1962.
+The building would have been built the prior year, right after Howard Atkins purchased the land from Mr. Critchett, but when the 1961 crop of apples froze, he delayed the construction for another year.
 When the 1962 crop of apples made it safely past the frost season, Howard put the building plans back into action.
 The steel-framed, one-story building , with five overhead garage doors installed (to allow trucks to be driven in for the winter months), cost almost twice the original estimate of $8000.
 The building was ready early in August, but Howard was not.
 Afraid that no one would show up for the opening day, Howard had his wife, Ruth, oversee the opening while he busied himself packing apples at the storage facility.
 The opening was a success and Howard was kept busy that day sorting peaches and apples for the retail business.

-To go back another 75 years, the Atkins Farms apple-growing business was started in 1887, when Howards grandfather came to South Amherst and planted the first McIntosh trees.
+The Atkins Farms apple-growing business was started in 1887, when Howard’s grandfather came to South Amherst and planted the first McIntosh trees.
 The orchards were expanded over the years but the Atkins sold most of their apples wholesale, all just within a radius of 100 miles of the orchards.
 In the 1950s, Howard started selling apples out of the garage near the family home, and then from the cold-storage building and cider mill he built on South East Street.

 When I came to work for Howard Atkins in 1963, my oldest son, Mike, was not yet a year old.
 Now that puts things in a different perspective for me!
 In the 60’s we worked out of an office in Howard’s home on South East Street, where Mike often came to work with me.
 In those years, Howard was busy running the farms (both the orchard and dairy farm), working as an Eastern States Representative, and getting a feel for the retail business.
 He would record personal radio station ads and place newspaper ads in the Holyoke Transcript.
 However, the advertising job soon was delegated to me as Howard concentrated on his other responsibilities.